 - Proliferating type – cellular proliferation with minimal caseation e.g the tuberculous granuloma

-The type of lesion formed would depend on how does body deal with bacteria or the immunity of the person.
+The type of lesion formed would depend on how does the body deal with bacteria or the immunity of the person.

 Infection in bone and synovial tissue is secondary.
 The initial infection occurs in the lung (human type) or the intestine (bovine type).

-Typically, an active focus is set up in a metaphysic (in a child) or in an epiphysis (in an adult), where the acute exudative reaction may cause local necrosis until caseation occurs.
+Typically, an active focus is set up in a metaphysis (in a child) or in an epiphysis (in an adult), where the acute exudative reaction may cause local necrosis until caseation occurs.

 The joint fluid usually is moderately increased and clear.
 It contains rice bodies, which are small accumulations of fibrin, and pieces of articular cartilage.

 Caseation necrosis of the synovium and the capsule is rare.